DolicaAkelloEgwel/gans-workshop/presentation.md

 ![w:500 center](./presentation-images/doesnt-exist.jpg)

-Created using the StyleGAN created by Nvidia.
+Created using the StyleGAN developed by Nvidia.

 ---

-# This Person Should Not Exist
+# This Person Should Not Exist ???

 ![h:350 center](./presentation-images/should-not-exist.png)

 ---

-# How do we know that our GAN is heading in the right direction?
+# How do we know that our GAN is heading in a good direction?

 ---
-# Mathematical Optimisation
+# Mathematical Optimisation (or Min-Max Problems)

 GANs are based on the maths of optimisation.
 The objective of optimisation is to find the best solution to problem.

 ![h:350 center](./presentation-images/optimisation.png)

-The Discriminator wishes to maximise its loss function while the Generator wishes to minimise its loss function.
+So what do we wish to "optimise" when running our GAN?

 ---
 # Loss Functions

-Our loss functions allow us to see how well the Generator and Discriminator are doing.
+Our loss functions give us an indication of how well the Generator and Discriminator are performing.

-$D(x)$ measures how confident the Discriminator is that a real image is authentic.
-The Discriminator wants this to be a higher value.
-$D(G(z))$ measures how confident the Discriminator is that a fake image is authentic.
-The Generator wants this to be a higher value whereas the Discriminator wants this to be a lower value.

-Hence the name adversarial...
+- $x$ is a real image.
+- $D(x)$ is the Discriminator's judgement on the real image.
+- $z$ is random noise.
+- $G(z)$ is the Generator's attempt at creating a fake image.
+- $D(G(z))$ is the Discriminator's judgement on the gake.

+The Discriminator wants $D(x)$ to be high as possible and for $D(G(z))$ to be as low as possible.
+The Generator wants $D(G(z))$ to be as high as possible.

 ---
 # Loss Functions